Online Active Model Selection for Pre-trained Classifiers: ALGORITHM AND ANALYSIS

 \end{theorem} \begin{proof}[Proof Sketch] Notice that $\xi_t = \Delta_j - \ellest_{t,j} + \ellest_{t,i^*}$ is a martingale difference sequence.
 Using a variation of Freedman's inequality for martingales and a careful analysis, one arrives at the theorem. \end{proof} Bounds on accuracy gap follow easily.
-The idea is that by \pref{thm:ident-stoch}, the best arm is always recommended, except for a constant number of rounds. \begin{theorem}[Accuracy Gap] For the recommendation $\pi_T$ to reach an expected accuracy gap of at most $\epsilon$, it is enough for the stream to have length at least
+The idea is that by \pref{thm:ident-stoch}, the best arm is always recommended, except for a constant number of rounds. \begin{theorem}[Accuracy Gap] For

-\end{theorem} To bound the regret, \pref{thm:main-regret} is still applicable.
+recommending $\pi_T$ results in an expected accuracy gap of at most $\epsilon$. \end{theorem} To bound the regret, \pref{thm:main-regret} is still applicable.
 Additionally, if one predicts according to $I_t = \pi_t$ (a.k.a.
-Follow The Leader strategy~\citep{hazan2019introduction}), the following theorem shows that the regret is bounded by a {\em constant}. \footnote{In full information, when one observes all the labels, the FTL strategy fails to have the no-regret property in adversarial setting.
+Follow The Leader strategy), the following theorem shows that the pseudo-regret is bounded by a {\em constant}. \footnote{In full information, when one observes all the labels, the FTL strategy fails to have the no-regret property in the adversarial setting.
 However, it has been shown that it favors a constant regret bound in stochastic settings.
-We show that our algorithm has the same behaviour.} \begin{theorem}[Regret Bound] If in \pref{alg:algorithm} one sets $I_t = \pi_t$ for all $t$, then the pseudo-regret is of $O(1)$, and is at most
+We show that our algorithm has the same behaviour.} \begin{theorem}[Regret] If in \pref{alg:algorithm} one sets $I_t = \pi_t$ for all $t$, then the pseudo-regret bounded by a constant:

 \end{theorem}